timlindeberg/tlang/documentation/7_Operators.md

 -5 // -5
 ```
 ### Bitwise Not
-The bitwise not operator, `~`, returns the operand with each bit switched.
+The bitwise not operator, `~`, returns the operand with each bit inverted.
 ```tlang
 ~0b1011_1111 // 0b0100_0000
 ```